wallneradam/esorm/README.md

     id: int  # This will be used as the document _id in the index
     name: str
     age: int

 def get_users():
     # 1st create the decorator itself
     sort = Sort(sort=[
         {'age': {'order': 'desc'}},
         {'name': {'order': 'asc'}}
     ])

     # Then decorate your model
     res = sort(User).search_by_fields(age=18)

     # Here the result is sorted by age ascending
     return res

 def get_user_sorted_by_name():
     # You can also use this simplified syntax
     sort = Sort(sort='name')

     # Then decorate your model
     res = sort(User).all()

     # Here the result is sorted by age descending
     return res
 ```

+<a id="ide-support"></a>
+## 🖥 IDE Support

+### PyCharm
+This project is developed and tested with [PyCharm](https://www.jetbrains.com/pycharm/) IDE.
+It has full support for type hints and
+annotations.
+You can use the IDE autocompletion and type checking features.
+Recommended Jetbrains Plugins:
+- [Pydantic](https://plugins.jetbrains.com/plugin/12861-pydantic): This plugin provides support for Pydantic models and type hints, helps a lot with autocompletion and type checking.

+### VScode / Cursor

+In VSCode you can use PyLance.
+Unfortunately Pylance use static type checking, unlike PyCharm's heuristic type checker,
+which is not too good with ESORM's Union types.

 <a id="testing"></a>
 ## 🧪 Testing

 For testing you can use the `test.sh` in the root directory.
 It is a script to running
 tests on multiple python interpreters in virtual environments.
 At the top of the file you can specify